paveltimofeev/screens.io/tasklist.md

 -- [TechDept] Backend: Work with Reports is inconvenient. *JsonReportAdapter added* -- [Move to AWS: 2] STORE (PUT/GET) IMAGES AT AWS S3 -- [TechDept] Backend: Work with File paths is inconvenient: vrtdata, test results, references, s3 - should be easily convertible to each other.
+-- Backend: Why redbullracing tests are failed without any report? *failed because of tried to load file that does not exists*

 - [Move to AWS: 2] (TechDept) Backend: GET references from AWS S3 before run tests
-- Backend: Why redbullracing tests are failed without any report?

 TechDept